Move Forward Guide

 - Keep your posture upright when you cough or sneeze: don’t bend forward.

 - Avoid exercises that involve a lot of bending forward such as toe-touches, sit-ups, or crunches.

 - Change how you get in and out of bed.
 By rolling to your side when you get up, you can help to lessen hyperkyphosis progression.

-- Maintain bone health to prevent thinning bones, which can result in spinal fractures and hyperkyphosis.
-Getting enough calcium and vitamin D is important for strong bones.
-Talk with your doctor and therapist for recommendations for your particular needs.
+- Maintain bone health to prevent thinning bones.
+It is well known that weight-bearing exercises and getting enough calcium and vitamin D are important for strong bones.
+Some people may be prescribed other medications for bone health.
+Talk with your doctor and physical therapist to find solutions for your particular needs.

 Real Life Experiences

-Julie is a 68-year old woman who notices that her shirts are not fitting her well anymore.
-Her friend notices that she seems to be slumping over, and that Julie's back looks more rounded.
+Julie is a 68-year-old retired executive who notices that her shirts are not fitting her well anymore.
+Her friend tells her that she seems to be slumping over while sitting, has more difficulty getting out of chairs, and that her back looks more rounded.
 Julie also notices that she gets very fatigued when she is standing up for a long while, and would rather be sitting.
 Sometimes her upper back aches when she stands or walks a long time, but it gets better when she sits.

 Julie decides to see her physician.
 He observes that Julie has a rounded back.
-The doctor orders an x-ray and a bone-density test.
-The results of the tests show that Julie has an increased kyphosis in her thoracic spine, but she does not have any fractures.
-She has osteopenia -- low bone density -- but not osteoporosis (thin bones at risk of fracture).
-The doctor makes dietary recommendations for bone strength, and refers Julie to physical therapy.
+The doctor orders an X-ray and a bone-density test.
+The results of the tests show that Julie has an increased kyphosis in her thoracic spine, but no fractures.
+He tells her she has osteopenia—low bone density—but not osteoporosis (thin bones at risk of fracture).
+He makes dietary recommendations for bone strength, and refers Julie to physical therapy.

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and clinical experience to treat hyperkyphosis.
 However, you may want to consider: